As a parent who has dutifully combed nits from my children’s hair, the promise of a no-comb treatment for head lice sounds mighty appealing.

-The FDA approved ivermectin for head lice in February.
+The FDA approved ivermectin for head lice in February 2012.
 That decision was based on two trials that included a total of 765 adults and children older than six months.
-The results are finally being published in the NEJM.
 Both were randomized, double-blind, placebo-controlled trials.
 That means people with head lice, or their caregivers, were given a coded 4-ounce tube to use.
 Neither the doctor nor the recipient knew if the tube contained ivermectin or placebo.

 The contents of the tube were applied to dry hair and the scalp, left on for 10 minutes, then rinsed off with water.
 No one was supposed to use a comb to remove nits (juvenile lice) attached to hair strands.
 A clinician checked the person’s head two days later, then again one and two weeks later.
 (Two weeks post-treatment is a good benchmark, because it takes about that much time for a louse egg to hatch and the nymph to become an adult.)